-While campaigning for the advancement of his political position, Rev. Jesse Jackson held a formal news conference to urge all Americans to utilize the term “African-Americans” when referring to black/copper-colored citizens of America.
+While campaigning for the advancement of his political position, Rev. Jesse Jackson held a formal news conference to urge all Americans to utilize the term “African-Americans” when referring to copper-colored citizens of America.

-The term African-American, to refer to all black people was endorsed only since 1988, but was against the desires of the majority of black people.
+The term African-American, to refer to all people of color, was endorsed only since 1988, but was against the desires of the majority of the people of color.

-In fact, the term was endorsed by only five people; including Rev. Jesse Jackson and Ramona Edelin leading the charge, as a result of a gathering called The African American Summit, without the input of the majority of black people.
+In fact, the term was endorsed by only five people; including Rev. Jesse Jackson and Ramona Edelin leading the charge, as a result of a gathering called The African American Summit, without the input of the majority of the people of color in America.

 Author Avis J. Smith went to the District court in Washington, D.C., to stand against this term, as well as against the notion that a small group of powerful individuals should be able to compel the masses into adopting it.